 Rickards observes the trillion-dollar American Treasury bill hoard held by China and sees the sword of Damocles raised to slice America’s neck.
 Why would Jack want to kill the goose that lays the golden eggs?
 America is “Mr. and Mrs. Consumer” on steroids.

-Currency wars are real but America has fought them before with results that have made it the bully of the world.
-Maybe America needs to learn how to be a little more humble rather than gamble on a currency play or trade war that has as much chance of causing as curing world economic collapse.
+Currency wars are real, but America has fought them before with results that have made it the bully of the world.
+Maybe America needs to learn how to be a little humbler rather than gamble on a currency play or trade war that has as much chance of causing as curing world economic collapse.

 Consumption is threatening humanity.
 Human resource should be deployed to improve living standards of all people, but economies that strictly focus on consumption are killing the golden goose.